PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

 ### Some Presumptions

-* Instances run on Debian, the official IAM, and the filesystem is aufs instead of ext4.
+* Instances run on CoreOS, the official IAM.
 * Kubernetes node use instance storage, no EBS get mounted.
-Master use a persistent volume for etcd.
-* Nodes are running in an Auto Scaling Group on AWS, auto-scaling itself is disabled, but if some node get terminated, it will launch another node instead.
+Etcd is running on additional node.
-* For networking, we use ip-per-pod model here, each pod get assigned a /24 CIDR.
-And the whole vpc is a /16 CIDR, No overlay network at this moment, we will use Calico solution later on.
+* For networking, we use Flannel network at this moment, we will use Calico solution later on.
 * When you create a service with Type=LoadBalancer, Kubernetes will create and ELB, and create a security group for the ELB.
-* Kube-proxy sets up two IAM roles, one for master called kubernetes-master, one for nodes called kubernetes-node.
-* All AWS resources are tagged with a tag named "KubernetesCluster", with a value that is the unique cluster-id.

-###Script Detailed Steps

-* Create an s3 bucket for binaries and scripts.
-* Create two iam roles: kubernetes-master, kubernetes-node.
-* Create an AWS SSH key named kubernetes-YOUR_RSA_FINGERPRINT.
-* Create a vpc with 172.20.0.0/16 CIDR, and enables dns-support and dns-hostnames options in vpc settings.
-* Create Internet gateway, route table, a subnet with CIDR of 172.20.0.0/24, and associate the subnet to the route table.
-* Create and configure security group for master and nodes.
-* Create an EBS for master, it will be attached after the master node get up.
-* Launch the master with fixed ip address 172.20.0.9, and the node is initialized with Salt script, all the components get started as docker containers.
-* Create an auto-scaling group, it has the min and max size, it can be changed by using aws api or console, it will auto launch the kubernetes node and configure itself, connect to master, assign an internal CIDR, and the master configures the route table with the assigned CIDR.